By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 People with delusions and delusion like thinking have been linked to fast thinking.

-There is a body of research which links jumping to conclusions with having delusional thinking.
+There is a body of research that links jumping to conclusions with having delusional thinking.

 This has me concerned for several reasons.
 I have read a number of these studies recently and while they seem to have been rigorously done, I think there are flaws in their logic.
 I am also concerned that if we define one reasoning pattern as “normal” and another way of thinking as “delusion” there may be implications for the way these people get treated.